-At the beginning of the Hellsgate trail there was a warning sign, which advised that the trip was best done with at least 4 people and that there is a 15-foot drop-off that might deter one from reaching Gisela.
+At the beginning of the Hellsgate Trail, there was a warning sign, which advised that the trip was best done with at least 4 people and that there is a 15-foot drop-off that might deter one from reaching Gisela.
 Duly warned, we pressed on.
 Departing about 9:30, we arrived at the confluence at about noon and had lunch.
 This is where the trip really starts.
-Almost immediately the canyon begins to constrict and the wading turns into swimming, which was a welcome event after the toasty hike into Hellsgate.
-The sheer Granite and Ryolite walls of this canyon are beyond description.
-This is a true wilderness experience.
-Any small area of this canyon would be worthy of an all day hike just to reach THAT area.
-We saw miles and miles of awesome canyon beauty, with not a footprint in sight.
-We hiked, and swam, for several hours (approximately 3 miles) until we found a smooth outcropping of granite, suitable for our nights' camp at about 4:45.
+Almost immediately, the canyon begins to constrict, and the wading turns into swimming, which was a welcome event after the toasty hike into Hellsgate.
+The sheer Granite and Rhyolite walls of this canyon are beyond description.
+This is an authentic wilderness experience.
+Any small area of this canyon would be worthy of an all-day hike just to reach THAT area.
+We saw miles and miles of astonishing canyon beauty, with not a footprint in sight.
+We hiked and swam for several hours (approximately 3 miles) until we found a smooth outcropping of granite, suitable for our nights' camp at about 4:45.

-The third day brought us more swims, and around one bend the canyon opens up a bit giving us the feeling that the trip was ending.
-But just when we were resigned that our adventure was coming to a close, (and dreaming of juicy burgers) the canyon dealt us one more awesome set of smooth, white granite narrows.
-At about the 13-mile mark, (remember that is from the Tonto/Haigler confluence) were two waterfalls, each at least 15-feet high.
-The first one was easily avoidable by a short climb down on creek left and then a four-foot drop into a pool.
-To descend the second there were two or three options; a large, steep slide into a narrow, deep pool at creek left.
+The third day brought us more swims, and around one bend, the canyon opens up a bit, giving us the feeling that the trip was ending.
+But just when we were resigned that our adventure was coming to a close (and dreaming of juicy burgers), the canyon dealt us one more awesome set of smooth, white granite narrows.
+About the 13-mile mark (remember that it is from the Tonto/Haigler confluence) were two waterfalls, each at least 15-feet high.
+The first one was easily avoidable by a short climb down on creek left, then a four-foot drop into a pool.
+To descend the second, there were two or three options; a large, steep slide into a narrow, deep pool at creek left.
 Two, there was a climb down the front of the fall.
 Third, if someone were to go ahead and "probe" these pools, "hucking your carcass" would be the simplest and most expeditious decent of these falls.
-After these narrows and falls the canyon still has some nice swimming holes, but basically the canyoneering is finished.
+After these narrows and falls, the canyon still has some nice swimming holes, but basically, the canyoneering is finished.
 This last day we slogged on for nearly 11 hours (approximately 9 miles).

-In summary, throughout the trip we averaged about 10 swims per day; some were over one hundred yards long.
+In summary, we averaged about 10 swims per day; some were over one hundred yards long.
 When we weren't swimming, we were wading or rock-hopping.
-Many of the pools could be avoided by climbing along the sides, however some of the surfaces were extremely slick and extreme caution was required.
+You could avoid many of the pools by climbing along the sides.
+However, some of the surfaces were extremely slick and extreme caution was required.
 This was especially true of the drop-offs mentioned in the ranger's sign.
 The canyon was very rugged and there are no trails.
-Fortunately the canyon is easy to follow; all you have to do is keep going downstream.
+Fortunately, the canyon is easy to follow; all you have to do is keep going downstream.

 Jackie had a 3500 ci.
 Boundary Bag (basically a waterproof, rubber backpack).
-It stayed watertight for the whole trip, took on zero water and subsequently did not need to be "emptied" after each immersion, which were quite frequent.
-The underlying cobbles in the creek are extremely slippery, so a lot of the time it was easier and safer to just walk pulling your pack along in the water by a rope "leash".
+It stayed watertight for the whole trip, took on zero water, and subsequently did not need to be "emptied" after each immersion, which was quite frequent.
+The underlying cobbles in the creek are extremely slippery, so a lot of the time, it was easier and safer to walk, pulling your pack along in the water by a rope "leash".
 This leash also is another good way to tow your pack behind you while swimming the pools.

 Suitable tent spots in this beautiful canyon are very scarce.
-As you should being doing this trip in warm weather, with light, or no, rain forecast, a ground cloth/tarp will more than suffice in most cases.
+As you should be doing this trip in warm weather, a ground cloth/tarp will more than suffice in most cases with a light or no rain forecast.

 Shoes: I wore a combination of sandals and water-shoes over the course of the trip.
 I would strongly recommend against this.
 Most of the others in the group wore lightweight boots or tennis shoes and seemed much more comfortable.
 As a lot of the hiking/scrambling is on cobbles, it makes sense to have your ankles protected.
 The boots will be a bit more cumbersome in the swims, but your feet will thank you.
-Try and use boots that have soles with a high carbon content (i.e. - Teva's "Spider Rubber") to improve grip.
+Try and use boots with a high carbon content sole (i.e., Teva's "Spider Rubber") to improve grip.